AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

 1. Looping indefinitely:
     1. The standard deviation of the list of remaining values is determined
     1. Any value outside of 1.75 standard deviations is eliminated
-1. Once no new values are eliminated, the average of the remaining values is written to the output tag with a timestamp of the trigger time.
+1. Once no new values are eliminated, the mean of the remaining values is written to the output tag with a timestamp of the trigger time.

 ## Prerequisites